Russian skater confronts US rival during Olympic team event

 “We were the first to start practicing an element moving backward, so we couldn’t control the situation.

 “I said something to the US skater, but don’t remember what exactly.
-But it’s going on all day.
-I’m fed up with this,” Katsalapov commented on the episode, adding that the US couple perfectly saw them and could have given way.
+But it’s going on all day, somehow it accumulated,” Katsalapov commented on the episode, adding that the US couple perfectly saw them and could have given way.

 Attempting to play down the incident, Katsalapov added: “There is no need to pay much attention to this episode.
 We are on good terms outside the ice.”